jpasqua/WebThingApp/README.md

 <a name="datavalues"></a>
 ## Data Values

 Any plugin (generic or custom) may access values made available by an app-wide data broker.
 Values are provided by a number of built-in sources, but can also be provided by plugins and their associated data providers.
-For example, the Blynk Weather plugin example makes all of its data available to other plugins.
+For example, the AdafruitIO Weather plugin example makes all of its data available to other plugins.

 Values have names that are composed of multiple parts.
 All keys begin with a '$' followed by a single letter: